 Why you should maintain your Wordpress Website

-As with all technology and computers, failure can happen when you least expect it or need it.
-Disk drives can fail or become corrupted destroying your website and your valuable data.
+As with all technology, failure can happen when you least expect or need it.
+Disk drives can fail or become corrupted destroying your entire website and your oh so valuable data.

 Whilst your website hosting company can recover files, individual chunks of data may not be an option.
 Regular backups can offer you more flexibility should you need to recover your website from a hardware failure or data corruption.